easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-BP.md

 ### Our solutions

-At the frontend, use `EASY.utils.parseDate` to wrap the actual value with:
+At the frontend, use `EASY.utils.parseDate` to wrap the actual value with.
+The benefits are:

-1. Decides about format.
+1. It controls the format.
-2. Normalizes it (*eg deal with local timezone*).
+2. Normalization (*eg deal with local timezone*).
-3. Convert to the desired timezone.
+3. Converts to the desired timezone.
-4. Parse into JavaScript date.
+4. Parses into JavaScript date.

 <!-- theme: info -->
 >Because the implementation uses local offset, which is peculiar to set in JavaScript tests, we've set Jest to use 2 different timezones: